 Ways Nurses – And Their Employers – Can Fight Nurse Fatigue

 ANA’s Senior Policy Advisor Ruth Francis, MPH, MCHES, explains why nurse fatigue is a dangerous issue for nurses and what we can do about it.When nurses don’t get adequate rest, their exhaustion can lead to safety issues for themselves and their patients.
-According to the American Nurses Association’s 2016 Health Risk Appraisal, most nurses get about seven hours of sleep per night.
-That’s on the low end of the National Sleep Foundation’s recommendation for adults, which is seven to nine hours.
+According to ANA Enterprise's HealthyNurse Survey, more than 40% of nurses get less than seven hours of sleep per night.
+The National Sleep Foundation’s recommendation for adults is seven to nine hours.
 But lack of sleep isn’t the only issue contributing to the problem of nurse fatigue.